|Nahla||Date: Sunday, 2013-12-29, 3:02 AM | Message # 1|

 |There are some tips on how much speed/strength to use for each jump under Horse Info>Arenas>Jumping.
 The idea, really, is to slow down before the big jumps and experiment with a few horses to find the best one for you.

-Come poke me in any medium I inhabit if you have HI/EL questions. <3
+Come poke me anywhere you can find me if you have HI/EL questions! <3

 "Reality's a lovely place, but I wouldn't wanna live there."